-The intention of this document is to meet the requirements of an Annual Performance Plan as set out in the Local Government Regulation 2012, in addition to providing a framework for the operation of the significant business activity of Townsville Waste Services.
+This is an annual Performance Plan as set out as required under the Local Government Regulation 2012, and provides a framework for the operation of the significant business activity of Townsville Waste Services.

-This document sets out the manner in which the business of Townsville Waste Services will be carried out in the 2018/19 financial year, according to commercial principles.
+This document sets out the manner in which the business of Townsville Waste Services will be carried out in 2019/20, according to commercial principles.
 This Annual Performance Plan must be considered in conjunction with the unit's operational plan, which is embedded in the Townsville City Council Operational Plan.